The cybercrime menace

 The Northdoor solution includes:

-- Expert analysis of your current environment
+- Expert Cyber Resilience Assessment of your current IT environment and operational procedures

 - Determination of target data sets, recovery time objectives (RTOs) and recovery point objectives (RPOs)